We have made a new Electricity Distribution Code of Practice.

 We also held a stakeholder information session on 3 May with over 40 attendees.

 We received six submissions to the draft Electricity Distribution Code of Practice.
 Overall, submissions were supportive of the need to consolidate olibgations in the new code of practice, to remove redundant provisions and to repeal guidelines.
-Stakeholders generally acknowledged the outcome will be a more streamlined regulatory framework which will benefit Victorian electricity customers and distributors.
+Stakeholders generally acknowledged the outcome will be a clearer regulatory framework which will benefit Victorian electricity consumers and distributors.